equipe-customizacao-tese-lncc/tese_lncc/README.md

 However, in order to have an always productive and friendly environment, please follow our [Code of Conduct](https://github.com/equipment-customizacao-tese-lncc/tese_lncc/blob/master/CODE_OF_CONDUCT.md).

-Moreover, all Pull Requests need to pass in the Continuous Integration test, which is ran on a Ubuntu 16.04 virtual machine mounted on [TravisCI] (https://travis-ci.com/).
+Moreover, all Pull Requests need to pass in the Continuous Integration test, which is ran on a Ubuntu 16.04 virtual machine mounted on [TravisCI](https://travis-ci.com/).
 This ensures that the requested changes do not corrupt the template, increasing the guarantee of to deliver a template free of compilation errors.